cleitonsouza01/docker-wordpress/README.md

 # Docker Wordpress Template

+## Change log
+- Wordpress updated to 6.3.1
+- MariaDB updated to 10.10.6

 ## What is it?
 This in pack of containers to provide infra-structure to a wordpress website, where provide a complete wordpress enviremont with backup routine and SSL TLS certificate ready and simple.